MARK BANDO'S WEBSITE

 Keith was medically evacuated to Paris, then sent to an English hospital at an unknown town in the UK.

-One afternoon, while Keith was in this hospital, a young English girl, perhaps 12 years old, entered his ward, bearing handmade gifts.
-She had several cloth dolls, which she had hand-sewn and added a drawn face and braided black thread hair.
 The doll's legs are hollow, with pockets, to hold cigarettes or a toothbrush.
 She walked through the ward and tied one doll to each of several beds that had a pullup bar.
 Keith Organ's bar was one of the recipients.
 When Keith was discharged from the hospital, he brought this doll home, his only souvenir of the war in Europe.

 It's a shame that we don't know the girl's identity, or the name of the town where this took place.
 The photos above, show Keith's doll and Keith with the webmaster, in 2003.